mxdevmanuel/dotfiles/README.md

 # Dotfiles

-My personal dotfiles, manage with GNU stow and used in Archlinux
+My personal dotfiles, managed with GNU stow and used in Archlinux

 ![Sway screenshot](screenshots/sway.jpg)